Ashley Graham Rang In The New Year Nude, Loves Her Body

 And it shows.
 Graham will continue to proudly post nearly nude photos of herself on social media, despite what her critics think.

-[Featured image by Bryan Bedder/Getty Images for VH1]
+[Featured image by Bryan Bedder/Getty Images]